SSWSpencer/ethical_data_scraper/README.md

 This project is a stealthy, human-like web scraper for Newegg products, built using [Playwright](https://playwright.dev/) and Python.
 It allows you to programmatically gather product names, prices, and links — useful for filtering out the noise when hunting for high-performance parts.

-> ⚠️ This scraper is a proof-of-concept and is intended for **personal or internal use only**.
+> ⚠️ This scraper is a proof-of-concept and is intended for **personal, educational, or internal use only**.
 Use it responsibly and respect Newegg’s terms of service.
-> ⚠️ Use at your own risk.
-Newegg's bot detection is a gigachad, and I strongly suggest using a VPN (so your personal IP is not flagged/blacklisted/etc)

 ---